shikharmittal04/epspy/README.md

 Similarly, if you have already run `gen_freq()` and are happy with the specifications of the model then you can directly jump to the `visual()` function.

-In case you forgot what data set you generated with what specifications, you can always save your class object using the function `save_furs(class_object,'file_name.pkl')` in the directory where all other outputs are saved.
+In case you forgot what data set you generated with what specifications, you can always save your class object using the function `save_furs(class_object,'file_name.pkl')` in the directory where all other outputs are saved and load back using `load_furs`.
+(Both functions are part of module `furs.py`.)

 Thus, after initialising your class object (i.e. `obj = furs([YOUR SPECIFICATIONS])`), you can add to your script

 ```
 furs.save_furs(obj,'myobj.pkl')
 ```
-When you came back next time you can do
+So when you came back next time you can load it as

 ```
 obj=furs.load_furs('/give/full/path/to/myobj.pkl')